Baioumi7/ETL-Pipeline-of-Cola-Next-Pvt.-Ltd.-using-Apache-Airflow/README.md

-# ETL Pipeline of Cola Next Pvt.
-Ltd. using Apache Airflow
+# ETL Pipeline of Cola Next using Apache Airflow

 ## Overview
 Data warehouses are hallmarks of industrial data analytics initiatives.
 Trends of developing analytical pipelines without data warehouses may be non-sustainable and non-scalable.
 At the same time, structuring a structured warehouse or data mart from a non-clean, haphazard, highly normalized, and ad-hoc OLTP “spaghetti” is a big challenge.
 In this challenge, you will be required to structure a data warehouse (henceforth data mart) from a given OLTP spaghetti and transfer data from OLTP to the data mart.
 The requirement is to implement the mart as a star schema through dimensional modelling.